Elizabeth Montgomery: Early life

 Montgomery was born on April 15, 1933, in Los Angeles, California, to Broadway actress Elizabeth Daniel Bryan Allen and film star Robert Montgomery.
 Montgomery's mother was a native of Kentucky and her father was a native of New York.
 She had an elder sister, Martha Bryan Montgomery (named after her aunt Martha-Bryan Allen), who was born in 1931 and died in infancy, and a younger brother, Robert B. Montgomery Jr. Montgomery was of Irish and Scottish descent.
-Her great-grandfather, Archibald Montgomery, was born in County Antrim and emigrated to the United States from Belfast in 1847.
+Her great-grandfather, Archibald Montgomery, was born in County Antrim and immigrated to the United States from Belfast in 1847.
 Genealogical research which was conducted after her death revealed that she and Lizzie Borden, acquitted of the murder of her father and stepmother in 1893, were sixth cousins once removed; both of them were descended from 17th-century Massachusetts resident John Luther.
 Montgomery portrayed Borden in the television film The Legend of Lizzie Borden (1975), unaware that Borden was her distant cousin.

 After attending the Westlake School for Girls in Holmby Hills, California, Montgomery graduated from the Spence School in New York City.
 She studied at the American Academy of Dramatic Arts in Manhattan for three years.